SendiAp/Remaining/README.md

-## How do locomotives know where they're going?
-Lots of training
+## Why do cows wear bells?
+Because their horns don't work.